Flight-Free-UK/flight_free_uk_website/source/posts/new-years-resolutions.html.markdown

 contagion, which is so much better than a viral one!

 > "Sticking to a New Year’s resolution is much easier if you
-> do it with someone else."
+> do it with someone else.
+It’s a social contagion, which is so much better than a viral one!"

 **Let’s see if together we can finally start to bend the curve of emissions growth downwards.**